Skip to content

 cd my-game

-npm run dev # WASM already built and configured
+npm run dev # WASM already configured

 Initialization in Code